The Tutte embedding of the mated-CRT map converges to Liouville quantum gravity: Preliminaries

+A \emph{quantum disk} is a finite-mass quantum surface $(\BB D , h)$ defined in~\cite[Definition~4.21]{wedges} (we will not need the precise definition here).
+One can consider quantum disks with specified boundary length $\nu_h(\BB D)$ or with specified boundary length and area $\mu_h(\BB D)$.
+It is natural to consider quantum disks with any number of marked boundary points and interior points sampled uniformly from $\nu_h$ and $\mu_h$, respectively, but we will typically work with quantum disks with a single marked boundary point.

-A \emph{(doubly marked) quantum sphere} is a quantum surface $(\BB C ,h , 0, \infty)$ introduced in~\cite[Definition~4.21]{wedges} with $\mu_h(\BB C ) < \infty$.
+A \emph{(doubly marked) quantum sphere} is a quantum surface $(\BB C ,h , 0, \infty)$ introduced in~\cite[Definition~4.21]{wedges} with $\mu_h(\BB C ) < \infty$ (again, we will not need the precise definition here).
 The marked points 0 and $\infty$ correspond to $\pm\infty$ in the infinite cylinder in the parameterization considered in~\cite[Definition~4.21]{wedges}.
 Typically one considers a unit-area quantum sphere, which means we fix $\mu_h(\BB C) = 1$.
 Quantum spheres with other areas are obtained by re-scaling (equivalently, adding a constant to $h$).
 A singly marked quantum sphere is obtained by forgetting one of the marked points.

-For $\alpha \leq Q$, an \emph{$\alpha$-quantum wedge} is a quantum surface $(\BB H , h , 0,\infty)$ defined in~\cite[Definition~4.4]{wedges} which has finite mass in every neighborhood of 0 but infinite total mass.
+For $\alpha \leq Q$, an \emph{$\alpha$-quantum wedge} is a quantum surface $(\BB H , h , 0,\infty)$ defined in~\cite[Definition~4.5]{wedges} which has finite mass in every neighborhood of 0 but infinite total mass.
 It is the half-plane analog of the $\alpha$-quantum cone considered above.

-One can extend the definition of the $\alpha$-quantum wedge to the case when $\alpha \in (Q,Q+\gamma/2)$~\cite[Definition~4.13]{wedges}.
+One can extend the definition of the $\alpha$-quantum wedge to the case when $\alpha \in (Q,Q+\gamma/2)$~\cite[Definition~4.15]{wedges}.
 In this case, an $\alpha$-quantum cone does not have the topology of the upper half-plane but instead is a Poissonian string of \emph{beads}, each of which is itself a finite-mass quantum surface homeomorphic to the disk with two marked boundary points.
 One can consider a single bead of an $\alpha$-quantum wedge with specified area $\frk a$ and left/right boundary lengths $\frk l_L$ and $\frk l_R$, which means we sample from the regular conditional law of the intensity measure on beads conditioned so that the total quantum mass is $\frk a$ and the arcs between the two marked points have quantum lengths $\frk l_L$ and $\frk l_R$, respectively.

-A \emph{quantum disk} is a finite-mass quantum surface $(\BB D , h)$ defined in~\cite[Definition~4.21]{wedges}.
-One can consider quantum disks with specified area $\mu_h(\BB D)$, boundary length $\nu_h(\bdy\BB D)$, or both.
-It is natural to consider quantum disks with any number of marked boundary points and interior points sampled uniformly from $\nu_h$ and $\mu_h$, respectively, but we will typically work with quantum disks with a single marked boundary point.